benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q026-2.png)
 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q026-3.png)

-## Starting a pattern with a quantifier
+## Starting a Pattern with a Quantifier

 A pattern may start with a quantifier.
 Any branch of such quantifier must start with an entity (red / blue / yellow).